WANT TO SPEAK AT THE NEXT CULTURE SUMMIT?

 Your pitch needs to focus on a topic related to workplace or organizational culture transformation.
 It should be relevant to culture champions who make up our audience.
 Refrain from pitching generic topics.
 You don’t need to convince our audience why culture is important, they’re already bought in.

 Instead, get specific.
 Here are some examples from past talks:

 Don’t worry about having a clever title as we workshopped all of these.

 Don’t write your description to sound like marketing or sales teasers.
 Instead, write details about your topic including takeaways and specifics about the content.
 Use language that shows you’ve put thought into this topic and are bringing all your experience and expertise to the table.

 In your pitch, explain what the audience will learn and what you are actually going to talk about.
 Do share the tactics, frameworks, and insights the audience will leave with.
 Your pitch should be a book report on your talk.

 Note: Culture Summit does not allow sales pitches on stage.

 Your bio explains why you should be picked, why you should be listened to, and how you’ll connect with our audience.

-Our theme for 2022 is The Great Reset – embedding the positive workplace and culture shifts that have occurred during the pandemic as the new normal.
 As you prepare your submission, please keep in mind how you can best incorporate and exemplify the theme.